-The respective applicants will be acknowledged of the undecided conflict before X-7.5 and invited to attend a drawing of lots.

-The actual drawing will be prepared and executed by the C-OSS, with complete transparency.

-The result of the drawing will be communicated to all involved parties, present or not, via PCS and e-mail, before X-7.5.
+- The respective applicants will be acknowledged of the undecided conflict before X-7.5 and invited to attend a drawing of lots. - ➤ The actual drawing will be prepared and executed by the C-OSS, with complete transparency. - The result of the drawing will be communicated to all involved parties, present or not, via PCS and e-mail, before X-7.5.

-Alpine-Western Balkan Corridor applies the selection as described above.
+Alpine-Western Balkan RFC applies the selection as described above.

-3.4.3.6 Special cases of requests and their treatment
+4.3.4.16 Special cases of requests and their treatment

-The following special use of PaPs is known out of the allocation within the past timetables:

-Division of continuous offer in shares identified by the PaP ID (PaPs / non-PaPs)

-- This refers to the situation when applicants request corridor capacity (on one or more corridors) in the following order:
+The following special use of PaPs is known out of the allocation within the past timetables: Division of continuous offer in shares identified by the PaP ID (PaPs / non-PaPs).
+This refers to the situation when applicants request corridor capacity (on one or more corridors) in the following order:

-- PaP section
+- 1) PaP section

-- o Tailor-made section
+- 2) Tailor-made section

-- PaP section
+- 3) PaP section